osj118/pyLLS/README.md

 # pyLLS
 ### a Python library for missing gene value imputation using local least square algorithm

-One algorithm that is particularly effective at imputing missing values is the Local Least Square (LLS) algorithm.<br>
+The Local Least Square (LLS) algorithm is an algorithm that is particularly effective at imputing missing values.
-We introduce our pyLLS by implementing the LLS into python framework.<br>
+We developed pyLLS by implementing the LLS into python framework.<br>
-Our pyLLS offers more options and is significantly faster than LLS in R.
+Our pyLLS offers more options and is significantly faster than LLS in R. pyLLS is subjected to the MIT License, which guarantees free and commercial use for industry as well as the research community.

 Please report bugs to Sejin Oh, at <agicic@naver.com> or at
 <https://github.com/osj118/pyLLS/issues>.